 While its name might not trip off the tongue, Mr Gates launched his new search engine with a huge fanfare, replacing the existing Yahoo! service which comes as standard with Microsoft's msn.co.uk and unveiling a redesigned home page.

-Microsoft has been remarkably successful at clawing back its position after falling behind rivals in other aspects of emerging technology, such as web browsers and graphical operating systems.
-It is crucial that it also does so with its search engine which the company believes will allow it to "control its own destiny" but it faces strong competition not just from Google, but Yahoo! and Ask Jeeves.
+Microsoft has been remarkably successful at clawing back its position after falling behind rivals in other aspects of emerging technology, such as web browsers.
+It is crucial that it also does so with its search engine - which the company believes will allow it to "control its own destiny" - but it faces strong competition not just from Google, but Yahoo! and Ask Jeeves.

-MSN Search was launched simultaneously in 24 countries and 10 languages, backed by a major advertising campaign.
-Its secret weapon is the ability to access Microsoft's Encarta encyclopaedia, with its 1.4 million entries.
+MSN Search was launched simultaneously in 24 countries and 10 languages.
+Its weapon is the ability to access Microsoft's Encarta encyclopaedia, with its 1.4 million entries.
 This allows users to ask direct questions such as, what is the world's largest lake?

 The new Microsoft search engine has been under trial in recent months.
 The company believes it can loosen the Google stranglehold by slimming down the number of websites it offers for each inquiry and by fashioning it more closely to meet each user's needs.

 Matt Whittingham, head of information services at MSN, said: "I think consumers, maybe two years ago, were wowed by the fact that you could enter a relatively obscure search term and you would get hundreds of thousands of results.
 In fact, there is perhaps too much information out there and what consumers want is results that are tailored to them.
-They want search engines to be a bit smarter, to know where they are geographically and to alter searches depending on the time of day and if they are at work or at home."
+They want search engines to be a bit smarter, to know where they are geographically."

-Microsoft believes its search engine will also be more up to date, refreshing its list of around five billion websites every two days compared with every two weeks in other cases.
+Microsoft believes its search engine will also be more up to date, refreshing its list of about five billion websites every two days compared with every two weeks in other cases.

-Google, whose creators Sergei Brin and Larry Page became billionaires when the company they founded was floated on the stock market last year, makes its money through sponsored links adverts which appear on screen when an inquiry is made.
+Google, whose creators Sergei Brin and Larry Page became billionaires when the company they founded was floated on the stock market last year, makes its money through sponsored links - ads which appear on screen when an inquiry is made.